Lee Kee Group

 Lee Kee Group Limited (HKEx: 0637), commonly referred to as Lee Kee, is a prominent supplier of non-ferrous metals based in Hong Kong that operates across Asia, established in 1947 by Chan Chak Hong.
-The company achieved a milestone on October 4, 2006, by being listed on the Main Board of the Hong Kong Stock Exchange.
-It notably holds the distinction of being the first entity in Greater China to attain the status of a Category 5 Associate Trade Member of the prestigious London Metal Exchange (LME).
+On 4 October 2006, Lee Kee was listed on the Main Board of the Hong Kong Stock Exchange.
+A major zinc alloy importer to China, Lee Kee was the first company in Greater China to be admitted as a Category 5 Associate Trade Member of the London Metal Exchange (LME).

-Lee Kee's range of offerings encompasses a diverse array of metals, including base metals such as zinc, aluminium, nickel, and copper, as well as zinc alloy, aluminium alloy, stainless steel, and electroplating chemicals.
-The company's portfolio extends beyond metals distribution to encompass various other activities such as assurance and testing, as well as technical consultancy services.
+Lee Kee offers metals including base metals zinc, aluminium, nickel, and copper as well as zinc alloy, aluminium alloy, stainless steel, electroplating chemicals and a variety of non-ferrous metals like lead-free solder wire.
+Apart from producing and distributing metals, Lee Kee's businesses include assurance and testing, and technical consultancy.

-Of note is Lee Kee's significant role as a major importer of zinc alloys into China.

 History

 1940s–1950s

 In 1942, Mr. Chan Chak Hong, grandfather of Mr. PC Chan, founded Lee Kee as a metal scrap trading company on Reclamation Street, Mong Kok.
 Lee Kee was formally registered in 1947.
 In late 1950s, Hong Kong's light industries bloomed, and so did the demand for molds.
 Lee Kee set up its alloying workshop to produce Lee Kee's own brand of zinc alloy.